ipdk-io/networking-recipe/setup/building-stratum-deps.md

 ## 4 Downloaded Source vs. Source Package

-By default, the cmake build script downloads the source code for each module and then builds it.
+By default, the cmake build script downloads the source code for each module and then builds and installs it.

-If you are working from a source distribution, or if the source files have already been downloaded by a previous build, you can override the download stage by specifying:
+If you are working from a source distribution, or if the source files have were downloaded by a previous build, you can override the download stage by
+specifying:

 ```cmake
   -DDOWNLOAD=no -DFORCE_PATCH=yes